 - d.
 Principal Contractors will develop and implement Stormwater and Flooding Management Plans for the relevant construction sites.
 These plans will identify the appropriate design standard for flood mitigation based on the duration of construction, proposed activities and flood risks.
 The plan will develop procedures to ensure that threats to human safety and damage to infrastructure are not exacerbated during the construction period. - e.
-Principal Contractors will undertake the following soil and water monitoring as a minimum: - i.
-Weekly inspections of the erosion and sediment control measures.
-Issues identified would be rectified as soon as practicable; - ii.
-Additional inspections will be undertaken following significant rainfall events (greater than 20 mm in 24 hours); and - iii.
-All water will be tested (and treated if required) prior to discharge from the site in order to determine compliance with the parameters of the EPL.
+Principal Contractors will undertake the following soil and water monitoring as a minimum: - Weekly inspections of the erosion and sediment control measures.
+Issues identified would be rectified as soon as practicable. - Additional inspections will be undertaken following significant rainfall events (greater than 20 mm in 24 hours). - All water will be tested (and treated if required) prior to discharge from the site in order to determine compliance with the parameters of the EPL.
 No water will be discharged from the site without written approval of the Contractor's Environmental Manager (or delegate).
 This is to form a HOLD POINT. - f.
-The following compliance records will be kept by the Principal Contractors: - i.
-Copies of current ESCPs for all active construction sites; - ii.
-Records of soil and water inspections undertaken; - iii.
-Records of testing of any water prior to discharge; and - iv.
-Records of the release of the hold point to discharge water from the construction site to the receiving environment. - g.
-The following water resources management objectives will apply to the construction of the project: - i.
-Minimise demand for, and use of potable water; - ii.
-Maximise opportunities for water re-use from captured stormwater, wastewater and groundwater; - iii.
-Examples of measures to minimise potable water consumption include: - Water efficient controls, fixtures and fittings in temporary facilities; - Collecting, treating and reusing water generated in tunnelling operations, concrete batching and casting facility processes; - Using recycled water or treated water from onsite sources in the formulation of concrete; - Harvesting and reusing rainwater from roofs of temporary facilities; - Using water from recycled water networks; - Collecting, treating and reusing groundwater and stormwater; - Using water efficient construction methods and equipment; and - Providing designated sealed areas for equipment wash down.
+The following compliance records will be kept by the Principal Contractors: - ♦ Copies of current ESCPs for all active construction sites. - Records of soil and water inspections undertaken. - Records of testing of any water prior to discharge. - Records of the release of the hold point to discharge water from the construction site to the receiving environment.